2017 United Express passenger removal: Other airlines

 Emirates launched an advertising campaign that parodies United Airlines' "Fly the Friendly Skies" slogan and Munoz's previous statements about airlines in the Middle East.
 Royal Jordanian put up a picture of a no-smoking sign on its Twitter account with the messages, "We would like to remind you that drags on flights are strictly prohibited by passengers and crew," and "We are here to keep you #united.
 Dragging is strictly prohibited."

 Delta Air Lines increased the amount of compensation supervisors can offer to displaced passengers from $1,350 to $9,950 with gate agents able to offer $2,000, up from $800.
 American Airlines also enacted a new policy: passengers who have already boarded will never be removed to seat others.
-Southwest Airlines announced they will no longer overbook flights.
+Southwest Airlines announced it will no longer overbook flights.

 United States government

 Executive branch

 Sean Spicer answers questions about the White House's response to the incident.

 The White House's "We the People" webpage received 100,000 petition signatures in one day—exceeding the threshold needed for official review—demanding a government investigation into the incident.
-White House Press Secretary Sean Spicer commented that "It was an unfortunate incident" and added "when you watch the video, it is troubling to see how that was handled."
+White House Press Secretary Sean Spicer commented that "It was an unfortunate incident" and added "when you watch the video, it is troubling to see how that was handled".

 The United States Department of Transportation (USDOT) said it was reviewing the incident.
 "While it is legal for airlines to [involuntarily] bump passengers from an oversold flight when there are not enough volunteers, it is the airline's responsibility to determine its own fair boarding priorities," the agency said in a statement.
 On April 12, the USDOT stated that it was "reviewing the involuntary denied boarding of passenger(s) from United Express flight 3411 to determine whether the airline complied with the oversales rule."

 New Jersey Governor Chris Christie asked the United States Secretary of Transportation, Elaine Chao, to suspend allowing airlines to overbook passengers.

 U.S. President Donald Trump criticized United Airlines' response to Dao in an interview with The Wall Street Journal.
 He said the airline's treatment of their customer was "horrible" and that the airline should have further increased the financial offer to customers to voluntarily leave the plane, instead of choosing to use force.
 Trump told The Wall Street Journal: "You know, there's a point at which I'm getting off the plane ... seriously.
 They should have gone up higher.
 But to just randomly say, 'You're getting off the plane,' that was terrible."

 On January 13, 2021, the USDOT amended its rules, effective in April 2021, to require that a passenger may not be denied permission to board or be involuntarily removed from an airliner once they have checked in for the flight prior to the deadline and had their ticket or boarding pass collected or electronically scanned and accepted by the gate agent.